*First written July 2025, updated November 2025.*

 Select Require customers to log into their account before checkout.

-Lots of Shopify sellers are reporting bot attacks where they get thousands of abandoned carts.
-Bots put items in the cart and then abandon it without checking out.
-This completely messes up their analytics and the sending of their abandoned cart emails.
+Lots of Shopify sellers are reporting bot attacks where they get thousands of abandoned checkouts.
+Bots put items in the cart and then abandon checkout without paying.
+This completely messes up their analytics and the sending of their abandoned checkout emails.
 No credit card details get entered so I can’t figure out what the bots are trying to achieve here, but it’s a nightmare to prevent.

 Why These Attacks Are Difficult to Block